Skip to main content

 If both people agree you can switch from a formula assessment to another kind of child support agreement.

-If you are on Sole Parent Support or an Unsupported Child's Benefit you must stay on a formula assessment.
+If you are getting an Unsupported Child's Benefit for a child, you must stay on a formula assessment for that child.

 You could switch to a voluntary agreement if both people can decide the amount.
 Inland Revenue will arrange the payments.